PayPal is one of the most popular methods of making online payments.

 Without a PayPal account, you will only be allowed to use the following payment options: debit card and credit card.

 Keep in mind, however, that you will be prompted to create an account.

 Although, if you wish to proceed without one, then simply enter your card details.

 As mentioned previously, credit and debit cards are the most costly payment option that PayPal supports.

-You will have to keep in mind that spending a bit of time to register for an account could potentially save you quite a bit of money.
+You will have to keep in mind that spending a bit of time registering for an account could potentially save you quite a bit of money.

 Once you have reviewed all the payment information, you can then proceed with the payment.

-You will then be notified via email (check your spam inbox if you do not see the receipt in over 10 minutes after the payment was made).
+You will then be notified via email, and you can check your spam inbox if you do not see the receipt over 10 minutes after the payment was made.